Translations: For a SUMMARY of THE QEP/MQEP RULES , click BELOW.

 - each submission must be accompanied by a QEP application form.
 (Candidates have to print it after the application online and send it together with the prints)

 - from September 2017, the application will be done online.
-Log-in then apply through our website.
-Deadline for pre-registrations online: October 15
+Log-in then apply through our website (if application is open).
+Deadline for pre-registrations online: April 30 for summer, October 15 for winter session.

-For the edition of winter 2017, THE QEP AND MQEP JUDGING WILL BE HELD IN ROME, ITALY, 25 AND 26 NOVEMBER.
+For the edition of summer 2018, THE QEP AND MQEP JUDGING WILL BE HELD IN TAMPERE, FINLAND, 9 AND 10 JUNE.
 The address where to send panels is indicated in the application form ONLINE.
-ATTENTION: Panels must arrive peremptorily not before November 13 and not after November 24.
+ATTENTION: Panels must arrive peremptorily not before May 20 and not after June 7.

 - during the registration online, candidates have to upload the digital version of all 12 images.
 These images will be published in the QEP gallery online in case of success of the candidate.
-Do not send images bigger than 1MB each.
+(Pictures can be also uploaded later, on a second step, also after the judging session)

 - panels may be submitted in the category of the candidate's specialist field of activity, such as Portrait, Wedding, Advertising, Landscape, Architecture, Industrial, Commercial, Press, Reportage, etc.